In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 Taal is located in hardest-hit Batangas province, which was declared to be under a "state of calamity" earlier this week, but on Wednesday, the adjacent province of Cavite approved a similar resolution, according to the Philippine Star.

-The Philippines is situated in an area of increased seismic and volcanic activity known as the "Ring of Fire," that forms a rough circle around the Pacific Ocean where several tectonic plates come together.
+The Philippines is situated in an area of increased seismic and volcanic activity known as the "Ring of Fire" that forms a rough circle around the Pacific Ocean where several tectonic plates come together.

-Memories of the 1991 eruption of Mt.
-Pinatubo, which killed hundreds of people and blanketed large swaths of the country in thick ash, have been on officials' minds since Sunday's eruption.
+Memories of the 1991 eruption of Mount Pinatubo, which killed hundreds of people and blanketed large swaths of the country in thick ash, have been on officials' minds since Sunday's eruption.

 "The worst-case scenario is that the volcano will blow up like Mount Pinatubo.
 That's what we're fearing," Defense Secretary Delfin Lorenzana said Monday.